HSO307 - Psychosocial Influences on Occupational Performance

 In this unit students will develop their understanding of occupational performance in a psychosocial context throughout the lifespan.
 It links scientific understanding and knowledge of diverse psychosocial conditions with occupational performance.
 It covers approaches to, and methods of, identifying people's needs, choices, capacities and preferences within a person-centred approach fostering recovery and leading to the collaborative identification of specific intervention and practice goals.
 Topics to be addressed include: describing and understanding common psychosocial and mental health conditions, selecting measurement tools and methods, administering occupational therapy assessments and evaluations, developing observation skills, developing intervention plans, report writing and case presentation.
-Teaching methods will include lectures, tutorials, scenario-based learning and small group discussions.
+Teaching methods will include classes, seminars, scenario-based learning and small group discussions.

 Stoffel, V.C. & Brown, C. (2011).
 Occupational Therapy in Mental Health a Vision for Participation.
 Philadelphia, PA: F.A.
 Davis.

 All Commonwealth Supported Place (CSP), fee paying undergraduate and pre-2016 commencing students

 2016 commencing International and full fee paying postgraduate domestic students

 Your units are priced based on the course you are enrolled in.
 Please refer to the current year's course entry to estimate the unit cost.